frnklnchng/conjure/README.md

   * Users are able to play their own audio files, or demo the preloaded audio
   * Visual aspects can be modified through various slider inputs
   * A intuitive UI and pleasing experience allow users to start without issue
+  * Press 'o' when the application is loaded for a secret song

 ### Playing local audio